Rock kapak: History

-Pioneering bands like Sweet Charity helped defining the identities attributed to the rock kapak movement.

 The earliest manifestation of rock music in the Malay peninsula emerged in the early 1960s, particularly influenced by the electric-guitar-driven rock-and-roll sounds of the British Invasion artists such as Cliff Richard, The Beatles and The Rolling Stones.
 Known as pop yeh-yeh (after the characteristic "yeah-yeah" lines in popular music of that era) and largely sung in Malay, this sub-genre uniquely incorporated the lilting, rhythmic vocal styles characteristic of Malay asli (folk, literally "natural") music alongside the driving, high-tempo styles of contemporary rock-and-roll.
 As a pre-eminent commercial centre with a well-established Malay-language entertainment industry, Singapore emerged at the leading edge for the development of pop yeh-yeh.

 The prominence of pop yeh-yeh began to wane by the 1970s, as a combination of changing musical tastes (including the emergence of psychedelic rock and punk) and increasing restrictions on live rock performances by the Singaporean government led to its gradual decline.
 However, the legacies of the pop yeh-yeh era, including its localisation of contemporary rock music and fashion, as well as its strong emphasis on live concerts, would prove to be influential in establishing the acceptance, and growth, of rock kapak in the following decades.

-Winners of the Anugerah Bintang Popular ("Popular Star Awards") in 1989.
-The five members of Search, are seen in the back row, having won the "Most Popular Band" award.

 Throughout the 1980s, the mainstream popularity of Malaysian rock kapak groups was significantly enhanced by high-profile television shows such as Muzik-Muzik, which highlighted new artists and songs; and Anugerah Juara Lagu, a music competition.

 Rock kapak arguably reached its zenith in the late 1980s and early 1990s, with rock groups dominating local charts.
 Tacit government support for this local music phenomenon was combined with an increasing emphasis on rock kapak by the Malaysian music industry.
 With the local Chinese and Indian ethnic minorities largely preferring artists from Hong Kong/Taiwan and India respectively, and labels generally reticent to release English-language songs due to worries about how Malaysian-accented English would be received, Malay-language music became the overwhelming focus of the local industry.